Signed in as:

 Randal, the real clown of the group was the natural person to follow the pair but even he looked worried; his eyes, two specs of bouncing orange across the fire.

 Josh stared out into the tree line; red yellow, slivers of light dancing around the brush from their fire.
-If something was out there, no one would be able to see it, and with all of them laughing and talking, no one would hear anything either, least not until it was too late.

 “Please no one say it,” squeaked Josh, now huddling deep under his blanket so that only his eyes and nose were visible.
 He knew the instant he said it that it would have the opposite effect.